Seagate/cortx-prvsnr/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/f2ba64dc5ca7475d8833f0a3231bb940)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Seagate/cortx-prvsnr&amp;utm_campaign=Badge_Grade)

 # Introduction
-The purpose of this repository is to provide a provisioning framework for EOS project.
+The purpose of this repository is to provide a provisioning framework for CORTX project.
 The objective shall be to
 *  Provision an environment (Dev, QA, Lab, Production) with minimal user intervention
 *  To maintain modularity/granularity of stages in Provisioning, so as to help enhancements, maintainability and training with minimal collateral impacts